node-dot-cpp/memory-safe-cpp/STATIC-CHECKS.md

     - by default, all the classes/functions are considered 'safe', and are analysed for safety
     - if a class/function is labeled as [[nodecpp::memory_unsafe]] , *or belongs to a namespace labeled as [[nodecpp::memory_unsafe]]*, memory safety checks are skipped for this class/function
     - if a class/function is labeled as [[nodecpp::non_deterministic]] , *or belongs to a namespace labeled as [[nodecpp::non_deterministic]]*, determinism checks are skipped for this class/function
+    - NB: first, have to double-check that attributes on namespaces are really allowed by all three major compilers

 ## List of checks